n0-b-dy/dev-logs/README.md

 - Currently learning React right now.
 And I think I will try to upload my projects from Free Code Camp because I think it shows effort, at least, I jsut will not pin them to show them off because I feel as if it will look kinda disingenuous.

 - Oh, forgot to add that I will be studying some mini javascript projects to help with memory.
-Simple but helpful, I hope.Kf
+Simple but helpful, I hope.

+#### 04-18-2024.

+- So I posted one of the mini javascript projects to help me get my feet wet with the programming language.
+I am hoping it will jumpstart my journey by providing my learning into a project style format.
+The best thing about these mini projects is that they don't take too long and I can know em out in an hour maybe.